 Trustees have access to a comprehensive training package and receive a full induction in accordance with the academy's trustees' induction document.
+This includes relevant safeguarding training

 Organisational structure

 The governance of the academy trust is defined in the memorandum and articles of association together with the funding agreement with the Department for Education.
 The trustees are responsible for setting general policy, adopting an annual plan and budget, approving the statutory accounts, monitoring the academy by the use of budgets and other data, and making major decisions about the direction of the academy, capital expenditure and senior staff appointments.